What is curled chervil used for?

 Popular with Austin chefs for: egg dishes, fish, soups, sauces, and classic French finishing.
 Chef Supply Hub →

-ChefPax is a local microgreens farm in Manor, Texas, delivering fresh-cut microgreens, live trays, specialty crops, and sprout-style crops to chefs and home cooks across the Austin metro area.
+ChefPax is a local Austin microgreens farm in Manor, Texas, delivering fresh-cut microgreens, live trays, specialty crops, and sprout-style crops to chefs and home cooks across the Austin metro area.

 Curled chervil is a delicate finishing herb for eggs, fish, soups, sauces, and mild dishes that need freshness without heat.